Reasons to visit Oxford, Maryland

 Check out special events throughout the year.

 Events include the resident artist studio tours, garden tours, Paint Oxford Days, Oxford Day, Fine Arts Fair, Cardboard Boat Race, the Oxford Regatta,· Waterfowl weekend, and Christmas on the Creek.
+Anytime is a good time to visit Oxford, Maryland.

 For more information on visiting Oxford, Maryland, and other parts of Talbot County,